Technology

 2.1.
 Education technology legislative and policy framework

-Constitution and laws: Article 66 of the Education Law of the People’s Republic of China (amended on 29 April, 2021) specifies that the state shall promote the development of information technology in education, accelerate the construction of information infrastructure for education, and use information technology to promote the popularization and sharing of high quality educational resources and enhance the capability of education and teaching and the capability of educational management.
+Constitution and laws: Article 66 of the 1995 Education Law of the People’s Republic of China (amended 2021) specifies that the state shall promote the development of information technology in education, accelerate the construction of information infrastructure for education, and use information technology to promote the popularization and sharing of high-quality educational resources and enhance the capability of education and teaching and the capability of educational management.

-Article 7 of the Higher Education Law of the People’s Republic of China (amended on 29 December, 2018) specifies that the state supports the adoption of broadcast, television, correspondence and other modes of distance education to achieve higher education.
+Article 7 of the 1998 Higher Education Law of the People’s Republic of China (amended 2018) specifies that the state supports the adoption of broadcast, television, correspondence and other modes of distance education to achieve higher education.

-Article 25 of the Law of the People’s Republic of China on the Promotion of Rural Revitalisation (effective July 1, 2021) specifies that the governments at all levels shall strengthen the coordination of rural education work, continue to improve the conditions of schools in rural areas, support the offering of distance education, improve the quality of rural basic education.
+Article 25 of the 2021 Law of the People’s Republic of China on the Promotion of Rural Revitalisation specifies that the governments at all levels shall strengthen the coordination of rural education work, continue to improve the conditions of schools in rural areas, support the offering of distance education, and improve the quality of rural basic education.

-In June 2016, the Ministry of Education released the 13th Five-Year Plan for Education Informatisation, which proposed to ensure that by 2020 basically “anyone can learn anywhere and anytime” and form an education informatisation system in line with the national education development goals.
+In 2016, the Ministry of Education released the 13th Five-Year Plan for Education Informatisation, which proposed to ensure that by 2020 “anyone can learn anywhere and anytime”.
+The plan sought to form an education informatisation system in line with the national education development goals.

-In April 2018, the Ministry of Education issued the Education Informatisation 2.0 Action Plan, which aimed to ensure that by 2022 teaching applications are provided to all teachers, learning applications cover all school-age students, and digital campus constructions cover all schools (primary, secondary and high).
-The IT application level and the level of information literacy of teachers and students need to be improved, and a large-scale platform of “Internet + Education” will be built.
-On July 8, 2021, the Ministry of Education and five other government agencies issued the Guidance on Promoting the Construction of New Educational Infrastructure to Build a High-Quality Education Support System, which requires building “a new education infrastructure system with optimised structure, intensive efficiency, safety, and reliability” by 2025.
+In 2021, the Ministry of Education and five other government agencies issued the Guidance on Promoting the Construction of New Educational Infrastructure to Build a High-Quality Education Support System which promoted the digital transformation of education and gave greater priority to data-driven education.
+The guidance document requires building “a new education infrastructure system with optimised structure, intensive efficiency, safety, and reliability” by 2025.
 On February 8, 2022, the Ministry of Education released the Key Areas of Work of the Ministry of Education in 2022, which proposed to "implement a strategic initiative on education digitalisation".

-Digital competency frameworks: On April 8, 2022, MOE releases the Compulsory Education Curriculum and Standards for 16 subjects.
-The curriculum and standards for information technology published the digital competency framework for students.
-On May 27, 2014, the General Office of MOE issued the IT Application Competency Standards for Primary and Secondary School Teachers (trial version), which emphasises five dimensions of teacher digital competency.
+Digital competency frameworks: In 2022, MOE released the current Compulsory Education Curriculum and Standards for 16 subjects.
+The curriculum and standards for information technology included the digital competency framework for students.
+In 2014, the General Office of MOE issued the IT Application Competency Standards for Primary and Secondary School Teachers (trial version).
+In 2022, China issued the Teachers’ Digital Literacy, an education industry standard which emphasises five dimensions of teacher digital competency.

 2.2.
 Technology infrastructures, technological capacity of schools and learning environments